• Home

 If you don't have data collection and analytics set up for your marketing, go do it right now.
 Use tools like Google Analytics to track data like page visits, call-to-action clicks, and time spent on page.

-Then, check if your verticalized marketing materials are bringing in customers and purchases with marketing attribution technology.
+Then, check if your verticalized marketing materials bring in customers and purchases with marketing attribution technology.
 This tech will show if your new customers are coming from your verticalized work.
 Keep tweaking your approach until you feel good about your verticalization strategy success.

 Get productivity tips delivered straight to your inbox